jchr1st/workshop_howto/fmm_reserve/fmm_reserve.rst

 .. figure:: images/reserver_cluster.png

 #.
-Specify "From" and "To" dates: 2 days total (day before and day of bootcamp).
+Specify "From" and "To" dates: 2 days total (day before and day of Bootcamp).
 #.
 Make sure **MKTG-PHX** is selected in the dropdown
 #.
 Click **Confirm**